 - or, if the painters are small children, Tempera paint or acrylic paint with a drop of dish soap mixed in

 - Mod Podge Clear Acrylic Sealer, Glossy

 - Dish soap

 - Paper towel

-- Brushes of various sizes (Buy from Amazon)
+- Paintbrushes of various sizes

-- Dotting tool (Buy from Amazon)
+- Dotting tool

 - Elmer’s wood filler (for filling in cracks or dents in rocks, and to help them stand up)

-- Magnets for attaching to rocks, if desired
+- Magnets for attaching to rocks (optional)

-- Glue gun, or cement glue
+- Glue gun or cement glue

-Preparation of Rocks and Steps for Painting
+Preparing Rocks for Painting

-- Prime stones with one or two coats of acrylic gesso or primer.
+- Once your stone is dry and clean, apply a coat or two of acrylic gesso or primer.
 This will help subsequent layers of paint adhere to the surface and will make the colors appear brighter if the rock is dark.

 - When the primer is dry you are ready to paint on and decorate your rock.

 - For best results, follow the preparation steps above to start with a clean, smooth, and primed rock for painting.

 - Exercise your creativity in painting your rock to match your own vision.

 - When you are done and the paint is dry, apply a sealer to the finished rock painting.